pulumi/terraform-provider-aws/website/docs/r/s3_bucket_object.html.markdown

   key    = "new_object_key"
   source = "path/to/file"

-  # The filemd5() function is available in Terraform 0.11.12 and later
+  # The filemd5() function is available in this provider 0.11.12 and later
-  # For Terraform 0.11.11 and earlier, use the md5() function and the file() function:
+  # For this provider 0.11.11 and earlier, use the md5() function and the file() function:
   # etag = "${md5(file("path/to/file"))}"
   etag = "${filemd5("path/to/file")}"
 }